-Spellings – The children we be given an overview of their spellings for this term and it will be stuck into the homework diaries.
-They will be taught their new spellings for the week every Thursday morning and spelling checks Friday mornings.
-Children have logins to Spelling shed where they can practice their spellings both at school and home.
+Spellings – Children will be taught their new spellings for the week every Thursday morning and spelling checks Friday mornings.
+Children have logins to Spelling Shed where they can practice their spellings both at school and home.

 Reading – Children are responsible for changing their book once completed.
-They independently read every morning before lessons start and we expect the children to read daily at home.
-When your child reads at home this needs to be recorded in reading records - a mixture of reading aloud and independent is great.
+In class we independently read every morning before lessons start and we expect the children to read at home, a mixture of shared and independent is great.
 To monitor reading at this age, it is vital that they/you fill in their reading diaries – this helps us keep a close track on progress.
 Please help with this at home, thank you.